notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 ### Unit test file is absent

-It could be that your create a new language parser for function list, or you're enhancing an existing language parser but the file `unitTest` doesn't exists.
+It could be that you're creating a new language parser for function list, or you're enhancing an existing language parser but the file `unitTest` doesn't exists.
 In both cases you should:

 1. Add the directory with language name in lowercase into `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\`.
 2. Add your new test file as `unitTest` into the new added directory.